hahnec/color-matcher/README.rst

 Description
 -----------

-*color-matcher* is a Python package enabling color transfer across images which comes handy for automatic color-grading of photographs, paintings, film sequences or light-fields.
-As of now, the methods behind the mapping are based on the Monge-Kantorovich solution as proposed by `Pitie <http://francois.pitie.net/>`__ and histogram matching.
+*color-matcher* enables color transfer across images which comes in handy for automatic color-grading of photographs, paintings, film sequences or light-fields.
+As of now, the methods behind the mapping are based on histogram matching and the Monge-Kantorovich solution as proposed by `Pitie <http://francois.pitie.net/>`__.

 Results
 -------